Jennie Casseday’s Free Infirmary for

 DESCRIPTION & HISTORY

-It is a three story, New England style building with very pretty windows, white-washed trim, grey clapboard shingles, mansard, grey slate roof and a delicate, yet grand decor, which is different from any building in Louisville.
+The Infirmary for Women is a three story, New England style building with very pretty windows, white-washed trim, grey clapboard shingles, mansard, grey slate roof and a delicate, yet grand decor, which is different from any building in Louisville.

 HISTORY OF MANIFESTATIONS

-This young man began to notice odd occurrences that one doesn’t see every day in one’s living room.
+This young man then began to notice odd occurrences that one doesn’t see every day in one’s living room.

 To read the original hair-raising account with all the details, be sure to buy David Domine’s book, Ghosts of Old Louisville.